Accidentally-Coder/Web-Development-Notes/Mission 1 Typescript/Module1-TS-basic.md

 ### Declaring literal type
 When a specific value acts as a type, it is called literal type.

+or,

+A literal type is when a variable or property is allowed to have only a specific value.
+For example, "Md" is a string literal type, meaning it can only have the exact value "Md" and nothing else.
 ```
 const userLiteral: {
     firstName: 'Md', // literal type